LSEG-API-Samples/Example.DataLibrary.DotNet/README.md

 ## Summary

 The following series of examples demonstrate how to programmatically access content residing within the **Refinitiv Data Platform (RDP)** using a single, ease of use API called the **Refinitiv Data Library for .NET**.
 The platform refers to the layer of data services providing both streaming and non-streaming content serving different clients, from the simple desktop interface to the enterprise application.
+Specifically, the library supports applications written for:

+- **Desktop**

+  - Whether written for Eikon or Refinitiv Workspace, applications can access both streaming and non-streaming (RDP endpoints) content

+- **Cloud**

+  - Direct access to both streaming and non-streaming services defined within the RDP

+- **Deployed Streaming**

+  - Access to locally deployed streaming services

 The **Refinitiv Data Library for .NET** is a community-based API and will be managed as an open-source project.